aevdokimoff/zypro-keyboard-project/README.md

 * Restart the computer.
 Logging out and back in is not enough.
 * Enable the new keyboard layout from System Preferences.

 To apply changes to a keyboard layout, run `sudo touch /Library/Keyboard\ Layouts/` and restart.
+See [http://osxnotes.net/keylayout-files-and-ukelele.html](http://osxnotes.net/keylayout-files-and-ukelele.html) for more information

 ## P.S.